eMeals Launches New Brand-Building Program with Tyson, Coca-Cola & Coppola

 Uniquely Combines Recipe Discovery, Promotion, Branded Shopping List Placement & Data Analytics

 Tyson Foods is using the BrandBuilder program to drive online visibility and sales of its Tyson Chicken, Hillshire Farm and Ball Park Franks brands.
-Coca-Cola is highlighting categories of its beverages within the new eMeals Beverage Add-to-Cart functionality and Francis Ford Coppola Winery is leveraging the platform to boost brand recognition and online purchases through recommended wine pairings on eMeals menus.
+Coca-Cola is highlighting categories of its beverages within the new eMeals Beverage Add-to-Cart functionality and Francis Ford Coppola Winery is leveraging the platform to boost brand recognition and online purchases through recommended wine pairings for select meals.

 When an eMeals subscriber selects a recipe in any of the Tyson product categories or with a suggested Coca-Cola or Coppola beverage pairing, the branded recommendations are automatically placed on the weekly eMeals shopping list for easy one-tap online grocery fulfillment by Walmart, Kroger, Amazon, Instacart or Shipt or for use for in-store shopping.
 The same benefits are available to other brands.